omegataupodcast/episode-prep/closed/perlan.md

   - Logging
   - Calibration?
 * Who had the world record before?
 By how much did you beat it?

 * What do you guys expect is possible beyond it?
+Penetraing

 PILOT
 ==================================================
+* Walk us through a typical flying day
+  - Briefing
+  - Weather
+  - Preflight: what's special for Perlan II?
+* What did you learn from Perlan 1, beyond the fact that you want a pressure cabin?
+* How do you stay in the wave?
+  - Experience?
+  - Feel?
+  - Avionics?
+* How does the airplane handle "down low"
+  - are there typically high winds on good days close to the ground?
+Challenge?

-* At what airspeeds do you typically fly?
+* At what airspeeds do you typically fly up high?
 * Coffin Corner.
   - Careful flying
   - special a/c design?
-* What is the plan if the pressure cabin dies?
+* Did you train what to do if the pressure cabin dies?
   - Special trainign wrt. to hypoxia?
   - Drogue chute
   - Ballistic chute - interesting, never really quite worked for gliders so far
-* What are some of the challenges in this very high wave flying?
 * What other contingencies are planned for?
+* What are some other challenges in this very high wave flying?
 * Autopilot?
 * Collaboration with ATC during a flight
 * How did you guys select the pilots?